glasspider/guinxi.sh/README.md

 Once you have selected an option you will see a dialog box that shows you the information.
 And then it will offer you the possibility to save that information in a text file inside the current directory where you run guinxi.sh.

-Ferran (glasspider)
-Tuesday, November 3rd, 2020
+Ferran (glasspider), Tuesday, November 3rd, 2020